“Research is creating new knowledge” – Neil Armstrong

 (Slide to the left to see the cropped image or pinch to zoom on your phone / tablet )

 When you master the kit lens and push it to its limits, then you will know on your own what lens you will need next.
-I still use my kit lens and most of my images on Instagram are captured with it!
+I still use my kit lens because it’s light for travel photography, and I know how to take great photos with it based on my experience!

 *All the cameras above record 4K video!